Threatened bird conservation in Murray-Darling Basin wetland and floodplain habitat

 White bellied sea eagle.
 Photo: Jim Bendon CC BY-SA 2.0 Wikimedia Commons

 What research activities are being undertaken?

 The project team will conduct spatial analysis of existing datasets to determine the threatened bird species commonly occurring in the Murray-Darling

 Basin floodplains and wetlands.

-We will map the occurrence of threatened birds throughout the Murray-Darling Basin floodplains and wetlands (including Ramsar sites) during periods
+We will map the occurrence of threatened birds throughout the Murray-Darling Basin floodplains and wetlands (including Ramsar sites) during periods of

-of both high and low water availability (i.e., drought).
+both high and low water availability (i.e., drought).

-We will draw on this information to assess the value of these environments for both water-dependent and terrestrial birds, the latter of which have
+We will draw on this information to assess the value of these environments for both water-dependent and terrestrial birds, the latter of which have not

-and wetlands as drought refuges.
+wetlands as drought refuges.